Photo by Greg Rodgers

 Flight booking sites are savvy enough to leverage technology -- without your knowing -- to increase their chances of landing your business.
 Some booking sites will increase all the prices after the date for which you searched, just to pressure you into thinking that flight prices are going up if you wait to buy.

 Other sites -- even big names you would certainly recognize from advertisements -- are more nefarious: they save your previous flight searches to figure out how badly you really want that flight!

 Let's say, for instance, you check a flight price on Monday.
 The booking site will save the search in what is called a cookie in your browser.
 If you return later that week and search for the same flight several times, as many people do to see if the price has dropped, they will actually increase the flight price by a marginal amount.

 After planning and planning, would you not purchase an international flight if it had only gone up $25?
-Call it conspiracy theory or not, but insiders know to clear their browser cookies and cache before each new flight search.
+Call it conspiracy theory or not, but insiders know to clear their browser cookies or to turn on anonymous browsing before each new flight search.
 Doing so makes the booking sites think that this is your first look at a flight price.

 Paranoid?
 Maybe.
 However, I've personally booked scores of flights and have seen this cookie scam play out several times.
 I first realized the difference in identical fares after searching for prices between two different computers.

 So why not take a chance and save that extra $25+ for some shopping in Asia?